madhusudhanraman/madhusudhanraman.github.io/_posts/2026-08-06-akhmatova-forgive-me.md

 On p.
-622 of _The Complete Poems of Anna Akhmatova: Expanded Edition_ (1992) with translations by Judith Hemschemeyer and edited by Roberta Reeder, we find that Anna Akhmatova authored, in 1925, the following
+622 of _The Complete Poems of Anna Akhmatova: Expanded Edition_ (1992) with translations by Judith Hemschemeyer and edited by Roberta Reeder, we read that Anna Akhmatova authored, in 1925, the following
 verse:

 > And you will forgive me everything:\